Sam Langford

-Samuel Edgar Langford (March 4, 1886 – January 12, 1956) was a Canadian boxing standout of the early part of the 20th century.
-Called the "Greatest Fighter Nobody Knows", by ESPN, Langford is considered by many boxing historians to be one of the greatest fighters of all time.
-Originally from Weymouth Falls, a small community in Nova Scotia, he was known as "the Boston Bonecrusher", "the Boston Terror", and his most famous nickname, "the Boston Tar Baby".
+Samuel Edgar Langford (March 4, 1886 – January 12, 1956) was a Canadian professional boxer who competed from 1902 to 1926.
+Called the "Greatest Fighter Almost Nobody Knows" by ESPN, Langford is considered by many boxing historians to be one of the greatest fighters of all time.
+Originally from Weymouth Falls, Nova Scotia, he moved to Boston, Massachusetts as a teenager, and began his professional boxing career there in 1902.
+Langford was known as "the Boston Bonecrusher", "the Boston Terror", and, most famously, "the Boston Tar Baby".
 Langford stood 5 ft 6+1/2 in and weighed 185 lb in his prime.
 He fought from lightweight to heavyweight and defeated many world champions and legends of the time in each weight class.
-Considered a devastating puncher even at heavyweight, Langford was rated No. 2 by The Ring on their list of "100 greatest punchers of all time".
+Considered a devastating puncher even at heavyweight, The Ring rated Langford second on their list of the "100 greatest punchers of all time".
 One boxing historian described Langford as "experienced as a heavyweight James Toney with the punching power of Mike Tyson".

-He was denied a shot at many World Championships, due to the colour bar and by the refusal of Jack Johnson, the first African-American World Heavyweight Champion, to fight him in a rematch.
+He was denied a shot at many World Championships due to the colour bar and the refusal of Jack Johnson, the first African-American World Heavyweight Champion, to fight him in a rematch.
 Langford was the World Colored Heavyweight Champion, a title vacated by Johnson after he won the World Championship, a record five times.
 Alongside this, Langford also defeated the reigning Lightweight Champion Joe Gans, the first African-American World Champion in boxing history and widely regarded as one of the greatest boxers of all time, in a non-title bout.
 Many boxing aficionados consider Langford to be the greatest boxer not to have won a world title.
-On August 13, 2020, the WBC granted Langford to be an honorary world champion.
+On August 13, 2020, the WBC granted Langford an honorary world champion title.
 BoxRec ranks him as the 22nd greatest Canadian boxer of all time.

 Early life

-Born in Nova Scotia, his grandfather was a former slave from the United States who helped settle Weymouth Falls.
-Langford left home as a youth to escape an abusive father.
+Sam Langford was born in Weymouth Falls, Nova Scotia, a rural black community that his grandfather, a former slave from the United States, helped settle.
+His birthdate was reported as March 4, 1886, although he later stated that this "is just a date he thought up."
+His brother, Reverend Charles Langford, was reportedly the first person to each Sam to box.
+However, their father was abusive, and so Langford left home as a youth.

-He made his way to Boston, Massachusetts where he eventually found work as a janitor in a boxing gymnasium at the Lenox Athletic Club.
-Not long after he started working he was sparring and improving his own boxing skills.
+He first worked as a fisherman in Grand Manan, from whence traveled, by boat and on foot, to Boston, Massachusetts, where he eventually found work as a janitor in the boxing gymnasium of the Lenox Athletic Club.
+He was scouted by the owner of the club after sparring with the boxers training there.
 He won the amateur featherweight championship of Boston at age 15.